-The open campus lunch is available to 9th, 10th, 11th, 12th grade students with parent/legal guardian written permission.
+The open campus lunch is available to 9th - 12th grade students with parent/legal guardian written permission.
 Students must make every effort to be back on campus in time for third period.
-Students can lose the open campus privilege at the discretion of the principal, teachers, or by parent request.
+Students can lose the open campus privilege at the discretion of the principal, teachers, or parent/legal guardian.
 Only students with a signed permission form on file may leave campus for lunch.